amzn/style-dictionary/README.md

 Structuring style properties in this manner gives us consistent naming and accessing of these properties.
 You don't need to remember if it is button_color_error or error_button_color, it is color_background_button_error!

 You can organize and name your style properties however you want, there are no restrictions.
-But we have a good amount of helpers if you do use this structure, like the 'attribute/cti' transform which adds attributes to the property of its CTI based on the path in the object.
+But we have a good amount of helpers if you do use this structure, like the 'attribute/cti' transform which adds attributes to the token of its CTI based on the path in the object.
 There are a lot of name transforms as well for when you want a flat structure like for Sass variables.

 Also, the CTI structure provides a good mechanism to target transforms for specific kinds of properties.
-All of the transforms provided by the framework use the CTI of a property to know if it should be applied.
+All of the transforms provided by the framework use the CTI of a token to know if it should be applied.
 For instance, the 'color/hex' transform only applies to properties of the category 'color'.

-You can also add a _comment_ to a style property:
+You can also add a _comment_ to a design token:

 ```
 {